 That being said, don’t go nuts.
 If your fixture is only 20″ wide, a medallion that is 4x that width will look silly, you goose.

 Important Sizing Note: When choosing your medallion, you need to make certain that the center hole in your chosen medallion is SMALLER than the canopy for your light fixture!!
 If the center hole is too big, then not only will it look silly, but the canopy won’t help to hold your medallion in place.

 Not a requirement, but if you would like to paint the medallion to match or contrast your ceiling, it’s always easiest to do it before it’s installed on the ceiling.

 3. Unwire fixture if it’s already hanging.
 If not, move on to step 4.

-Here’s a link to electrical services provided via Amazon:
+Here’s a link to get more information about electrical services provided via Amazon.

 Once your fixture is down/unwired, you’ll be able to simply slide the medallion into place on the ceiling around the light housing.
 In the image below, the cross brace seen actually holds the medallion in place.

 If you don’t have a cross brace that will help hold your medallion in place while you’re wiring your light back up, then you’ll need one of two things:

 - an extra set of hands to hold the medallion up as you re-wire the light